-Year 7 students will get a Numeracy and Literacy Report.
+Year 10 students will get a Numeracy and Literacy Report.
+Life Skills students will not receive a Numeracy and Literacy Report.

 All EAL/D students who receive in class support from an EAL/D teacher will receive an EAL/D Report.
 The outcomes for this report are Speaking and Listening, Reading, and Responding, Writing.
 These are reported on using a 4-point scale B (beginning), E (emerging), D (developing), C (consolidating).
 The only other part of this report is a teacher comment that focuses on the student's English language skills.